nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Pros: Tutors with the same name can be differentiated with numbers.
     * Pros: Tutors' names are restricted to a limited number of characters to promote easy searching and reference in the future.
 This also introduces uniformity.
-    * Cons: Number inputs are accepted as names and users can erroneously use phone numbers as names instead.
+    * Cons: Number inputs are accepted as names, and users can erroneously use phone numbers as names instead.
     * Cons: Tutors' names with commas cannot be recognised and entered.
 * **Alternative 3:** Allow tutors to have names with special characters, especially commas.
     * Pros: More representative of various name types, especially those with commas in their names.
-    * Cons: Allowing too many special characters decreases the ability to locate and reference the tutors in future (e.g. ABC,123@!?:" should not be accepted as a valid name).
+    * Cons: Allowing too many special characters decreases the ability to locate and reference the tutors in the future (e.g. ABC,123@!?:" should not be accepted as a valid name).

 ### List tutor feature

 The "List Tutor" feature allows users to view the list of existing tutors in the address book.
-Below, we provide an example usage scenario and a detailed description of how the add tutor mechanism behaves at each step.
+Below, we provide an example usage scenario and a detailed description of how the list tutor mechanism behaves at each step.

 The following shows the activity diagram from when a user executes the `list-t` command: